Chatbot Analytics: The 7 Most Important Metrics To Track Success

 • Cost analytics

-To measure the success of your chatbot, you need to track five key performance metrics
+To measure the success of your chatbot, you need to track five key chatbot metrics.

 But remember that success means different things for different companies.